myparcelnl/woocommerce/readme.txt

 5. MyParcel BE information on the order details page

 == Changelog ==
+= 4.1.7 (2021-03-18) =
+* Fix: properly add/remove cart fees when using delivery options

 = 4.1.6 (2021-02-03) =
 * Fix: The fields of shipping address can be empty